 Accidents happen.
-They happen every day and we rarely see them coming!
-It may be something as simple as spilled milk or as bad as a car accident.
+They happen every day, and we rarely see them coming!
+Unfortunately, just like in everyday life, accidents can occur during your move.
 We cannot predict when accidents will occur, but we can prepare for them.
-Unfortunately, just like in everyday life, accidents can occur during your move.
-That is why we want to make sure you are prepared if you encounter an accident during your move, and that you understand your options for reimbursement.
+That is why we want to make sure you are prepared if you encounter an accident during your move, and that you understand your options for valuation.

 “Do you offer insurance?” is a common question moving companies receive from their customers every day.
 Moving companies do not offer insurance; instead, we offer something called valuation.
 Valuation is defined as the customer’s declaration of the value of his or her household goods in the event of loss or damage during the move process.
 Valuation is often confusing to those who are not familiar with the process, that is why we have put together a helpful guide to help you better understand how valuation works.